rintheo/etch-a-sketch/README.md

 # etch-a-sketch
 A JavaScript practice to simulate an Etch A Sketch in a webpage.
+[View Demo](https://rintheo.github.io/etch-a-sketch/)

 ## Button functions
 - px - change grid dimension (from 0-100)